tooljump/tooljump/README.md

 All product names, logos, trademarks, service marks, and any associated images or screenshots used or referenced in this project are the property of their respective owners.
-Any such use is for identification and reference purposes only and does not imply any affiliation with, endorsement by, or sponsorship of Tooljump by those owners.
+Any such use is for identification and reference purposes only and does not imply any affiliation with, endorsement by, or sponsorship of ToolJump by those owners.